Arash-01/bioinformatics/README.md

-# bioinformatics
+# bioinformatics (python)
-some tools and functions that I learned
+# adding and writing some simple and basic bioinformatics functions that I have learned in the past few weeks.